 Under specific circumstances a first time DUI offender can find themselves charged with an aggravated DUI. under Illinois law this is a felony.
 For example if you are involved in an accident while under the influence of alcohol or drugs, that either causes severe bodily harm or kills another person then expect to be charged with an aggravated DUI.
 Intoxicated drivers can also be subject to an aggravated DUI if they are found to be driving without liability insurance on your vehicle or they cannot produce a valid driver’s license.

 In the event that a first-time offender has been charged with a felony DUI.
 They are statistically far more likely to face jail time, than a DUI offender charged with a misdemeanor.
 Many factors can influence the length and nature of DUI Penalties in Illinois, for example, drunken drivers who caused a fatality in an accident have received sentences of up to 28 years, especially if multiple people were killed in the collision.

 Despite the fact that Illinois law does not treat aggravated DU convictions lightly.
 It is quite common for people to be sentenced to probation if no fatalities are involved, including up to 480 hours of community service and a custodial sentence of 10 days in some cases.

 To completely understand the ins-and-outs of the Illinois judicial system it’s important that you work with an experienced DUI attorney.
 Especially one who knows how to navigate both the proceedings and the courtroom with ease.
 Remember this is their job, they are obliged to keep up-to-date with the latest standards, requirements, rules, and DUI laws.

 They’re experts when it comes to minimizing the consequences of your actions.
 When it comes to avoiding sentences or minimizing DUI penalties knowledge is power.

-10 reasons why you should always retain an attorney if charged with a DUI in Illinois
+10 reasons why you should always retain an attorney if charged with a DUI in Chicago

 - As experienced attorneys, we understand the system.